TitaniumCoder477/kavitaupdate/README.md

 NOTE: This update script DOES backup your existing /opt/Kavita folder, but you should always have take another backup (or snapshot if you are running a virtual machine) beforehand!

+## Windows: NA

-## Windows: I may create one in PowerShell if there is enough interest.
+I may create one in PowerShell if there is enough interest.
 Or if someone else wants to create one, let me know!

-## Mac: Ditto.
+## Mac: NA

+Ditto.

 ## Author